-Protesters have said this extradition agreement would expose them to China’s legal system.
+Protesters said this extradition agreement would have exposed them to China’s legal system.
 A former British colony, Hong Kong today is a special administrative region of China that has control over its politics, laws, and economy and operates under the “one country, two systems” principle.
-Many critics of the extradition bill, like Claudia Mo, an opposition lawmaker, say it’s nothing more than an opportunity for Lam to push a broader agenda of incorporating Hong Kong into China (Lam was selected by China to lead the territory).
+Many critics of the extradition bill, like Claudia Mo, an opposition lawmaker, said it was nothing more than an opportunity for Lam to push a broader agenda of incorporating Hong Kong into China (China selected Lam to lead the territory).

-“I think the whole thing is a political maneuver more than anything else,” said Mo, according to the New York Times.
+“I think the whole thing is a political maneuver more than anything else,” said Mo back in March, according to the New York Times.
 “Ever since the handover, it’s been stipulated in the law that we do not hand over fugitives to mainland China.
 Now they are taking advantage of this particular Taiwan case and pretend it is for compassion and humanity.”

 Mo has said the protests will continue until Lam steps down.
 That seems unlikely to happen anytime soon, though, as Chinese President Xi Jinping met with Lam on November 4 and praised her leadership.
 The position she holds, chief executive of Hong Kong, is basically appointed by the Chinese government.